danishalib/Car-Price-Predicton-Using-Machine-Learning/README.md

 ### Final Capstone Project - Danish Ali

 ## Project Overview
 An automobile company aspires to create a Machine Learning Model that estimate used car prices from a given dataset.
-It Will facilitate a buying and selling of used cars for individuals and dealerships.
+It will facilitate a buying and selling of used cars for individuals and dealerships.

 ## Goal of the Project
 * To understand the important features of dataset which are affecting selling prices of the cars.